vjavle28/sailbot/src/content/guides/guide-connect-supabase.md

 This will give you a preview of the data that will be inserted into the database.
 Click **Import data** to add the data to the database.

-## Install the Supabase Netlify extension
+## Configure the Supabase Netlify extension

-Now we can install the [Supabase extension](https://app.netlify.com/extensions/supabase).
-In the Netlify UI, go to your team’s dashboard, navigate to **Extensions** and click on the Supabase extension.
-Click the install button to install the extension.

-### Configure the Supabase extension

-After the extension is installed, navigate to the Supabase template site that you deployed, and go to **Site configuration**.
-In the **General** settings, you will see a new **Supabase** section.
+The [Supabase Netlify extension](https://app.netlify.com/extensions/supabase) should already be installed.
+Visit your site's configuration page and scroll to the Supabase section.
 Click **Connect** to connect your Netlify site to your Supabase account using OAuth.

 ![Configure the Supabase extension](/images/guides/supabase-netlify-connect-oauth.png)